ylgrgyq/bitcasky/README.md

 # Bitcasky

 Bitcasky is a Rust implementation of the Bitcask key-value store.
-Bitcask is an ACID-compliant, append-only key-value store that provides high write throughput.
+It is an ACID-compliant, append-only key-value store that provides high write throughput.
 It is optimized for write-heavy workloads, and is commonly used for applications such as log storage and time-series data.

 ## Features

 - Append-only storage for durability and consistency
 - Memory-mapped files for efficient I/O
 - Key-value storage with O(1) read and write performance
-- Storing automatically expired values
+- Store expirable values

 ## Usage